Lab 2: Slicing rApp

 brc test throughput ue1 dl gateway -- -t 60

-- Draw the message flow, starting from the rApp, through the Non-RT RIC, Near-RT RIC, xApp, and down to the RAN.
+- Draw the message flow starting from the rApp, passing through the Non-RT RIC, Near-RT RIC, xApp, and finally reaching the RAN.

 - Extend the experiment by using two UEs in two different slices.
-Send two policies with different scopes and statements for SLA enforcement.
+Send two policies, each with different scopes and statements, to limit downlink bitrate by adjusting the peak DL PRB usage using slice enforcement.